akleroy/phangs_imaging_scripts/README.md

 If you just want to *use* the pipeline then you will need to do three things:

 ( 0.
 Run `scriptForPI.py` to apply the observatory-provided calibration to your data.
-The pipeline picks up from there, it does not replace the outstanding ALMA observatory calibration and flagging pipeline. )
+The pipeline picks up from there, it does not replace the ALMA observatory calibration and flagging pipeline. )

 1. Make configuration files ("key files") that describe your project.
 Usually you can copy and modify an existing project to get a good start.
 We provide PHANGS-ALMA as an example.

-2. Put together a small script to run the pipeline.
-Well, really put together two small scripts: one to run the CASA stuff and another to run the pure python stuff.
+2. Put together two small scripts: one to run the CASA stuff and another to run the pure python stuff.
 In theory these could be combined or generalized, but we usually just write a few small programs.

 3. Run these scripts in order.
 The CASA stuff runs inside a CASA shell - the pipeline seems to work up through CASA 5.7 and has been heavily used in 5.4 and 5.6, In theory it should be workable in CASA 6.1+ but this isn't for sure yet.
 The pure python stuff expects a distribution with numpy, astropy, spectral-cube, and scipy and python 3.6+ or so.